Skip to contentSkip to footer

 • Incorrect nesting

-Polypane will also show landmark-like elements in the overview and the overlay and explain why they aren't added to the list of landmarks properly.
+When you check the 'show potentials' option in the top right, Polypane will also show landmark-like elements in the overview and the overlay and explain why they aren't added to the list of landmarks properly.

 Landmark overview with two items that have a warning icon to indicate they're not landmarks

-If you want to learn more about how these landmark rules work exactly, check out landmarks and where to put them, which Kilian recently wrote for the HTMHell advent calendar.
+If you want to learn more about how these landmark rules work exactly, check out landmarks and where to put them, which Kilian wrote for the HTMHell advent calendar.

 To get a visual overview inside the panes, click "Show overlay".
 This will draw boxes around all landmarks and display any issues, which will also be visible in the screenshots you make.